My Home Life Northern Ireland

 The review of evidence explored ‘what residents want from care homes’ and ‘what practices work in care homes’.

-Find out how the My Home Life project has been making an impact.
+Find out how the My Home Life programme has been making an impact in Northern Ireland:

 My Home Life principles are underpinned by an evidence base.